Managing a subscription

 .

-To avoid getting charged, customers may opt to cancel their subscription during its trial period.
+Customers may cancel their during its trial period to avoid getting charged.
 In these cases, you have two options:

-Sometimes you might want to extend a customer's free trial period or keep customers at a no-charge level indefinitely.
+Sometimes, you might want to extend a customer's free trial period or keep customers at a no-charge level indefinitely.
 To do this, after you activate the subscription, do not update its price.
-By not performing this operation, a subscription's items[]
+By not performing this operation, a items[]

 will have a price